sul-dlss-labs/OCFL-Tools/results_codes.md

 W101 "OCFL 3.3 version directory should not contain any directories other than the designated content sub-directory.
 Additional directories found: #{version_dirs}"
 W102 "OCFL 3.3.1 version #{version} contentDirectory should not be empty."
+W201 'OCFL 3.5.1 Inventory ID present, but does not appear to be a URI.'
 W220 "OCFL 3.5.1 #{@my_victim.digestAlgorithm.downcase} SHOULD be SHA512."